Defect formation in Graphene

 Our range of Nano-Chips (MEMS devices) are functional sample carriers that replace traditional Cu grids.
 Based on Micro-Electro-Mechanical Systems (MEMS), they offer the unique ability to expand your application space and experiments by controlling the environment locally on the Nano-Chip.
 Each Nano-Chip creates a micro-scale laboratory environment within your TEM, and due to its very low mass and minimal power consumption are extremely reliable and responsive.

-In situ heating TEM investigations using the Wildfire S3.
+In situ TEM experiment performed using the Wildfire Heating System.